 After graduating from Brown University in 1980, Richards began organizing low-wage workers in the hotel, health care, and janitorial industries in Texas, Louisiana, and California.
 In 1985 she became a leader of “Justice for Janitors,” a newly formed national campaign that demanded higher wages and better benefits for custodial workers in a number of U.S. cities.
 Richards also served variously as an organizer for the SEIU, a board of trustees member with the Ford Foundation, and a board member of NARAL Pro-Choice America.

-After three years (1995-98) as executive director of TFN, Richards and her husband, SEIU labor organizer Kirk Adams, moved to Washington, DC, where they both worked for the AFL-CIO.
-Also during her time in the capital, Richards—working closely with Jane Fonda and the Planned Parenthood Federation of America (PPFA)—directed a Turner Foundation pro-choice project that aimed “to help build the infrastructure of the choice movement in America.”
+After three years (1995-98) as executive director of TFN, Richards moved to Washington, D.C., where her husband, SEIU labor organizer Kirk Adams, had gone to work for the AFL-CIO.
+During her time in the capital, Richards—working closely with Jane Fonda and the Planned Parenthood Federation of America (PPFA)—directed a Turner Foundation pro-choice project that aimed “to help build the infrastructure of the choice movement in America.”
 Moreover, she founded (and served as president of) Pro-Choice Vote, the largest “527” political committee in the 2000 election cycle.